calamares/calamares/src/modules/README.md

 named `<modulename>.conf`.
 If such a file is present in the module's directory, it can be shipped as a *default* configuration file.
 This only happens if the CMake-time option `INSTALL_CONFIG` is on.

+The name of the configuration file for a given module can be influenced by the `settings.conf` of the overall Calamares configuration.
+By default, though, the module's own name is used.

 Modules that have *noconfig* set to true will not attempt to read a configuration file, and will not warn that one is missing;